virtines/wasp/README.md

 ```

 The compilation of a virtine is up to the developer.
 In this case, `virtine.bin` can
-be compiled using `nasm -fbin virtine.asm -o virtine.bin`, which will produce a 3 byte
+be compiled using `nasm` which will produce a 3 byte binary.
-binary.

 The final application can be compiled and run: